Supporting construction stakeholders to handle site defects on small-scale projects.

 Testing with 5 construction professionals highlighted two main feedback points:

-Users wanted customizable reports, like listing only “high” priority snags.
+Users wanted to customise reports, such as creating reports of only “high” priority snags.
 I created a report preview page to select snags for reports.

 The “assignee” category in the snag user flow confused users, e.g., assigning snags to “electrical engineers” but interpreting “assignee” as a specific person.
 I clarified the wording.